schmittjoh/serializer/doc/configuration.rst

 so that you do not need to manually clear cache folders, however in production they are just unnecessary overhead.
 The debug setting allows you to make the behavior environment specific.

+To use file cache you need to install ``symfony/cache`` library.
+You can do it with the following command:
+.. code-block :: bash

+    composer require symfony/cache

 Adding Custom Handlers
 ----------------------
 If you have created custom handlers, you can add them to the serializer easily::